Alexis-François Girard

 Alexis-François Girard (8 December 1787 (Note: Inscribed on his tombstone) - 17 January 1870) was a French engraver.
 He was also notable as the father of Jules Girard (1825-1902), Hellenist and member of the Institut de France.

 Life

 According to his death registration he was born in Vincennes but no other evidence backs this.
 He also does not feature in the reconstituted birth records for Paris.
-According to Henri Beraldi, François was the son of Romain Girard (1751-18..), another engraver, who was one of those who worked on a set of illustrations after Nicolas Lavreince for an edition of Liaisons dangereuses (1785).
+According to Henri Beraldi, François was the son of Romain Girard, another engraver, who was one of those who worked on a set of illustrations after Nicolas Lavreince for an edition of Liaisons dangereuses (1785).
 Trained by his father, François engraved in his workshop, notably a series of large head studies after famous paintings of his time, all signed "R. Girard et F. Girard" or "Girard et Girard fils".
 Father and son lived at 29 rue Barthélémy around 1795-1800, next door to the Palais de Justice, at one end of the Pont au Change.

 He was admitted to the Beaux-Arts de Paris in Jean-Baptiste Regnault's class, but abandoned painting.
-He began his solo career reproducing drawings as stipple engravings - his 1817 life size portrait of Louis XVIII gained him recognition from those in power.
-His stipple Bellegarde after François Gérard's Entry of Henry IV into Paris won him a medal at the Paris Salon of 1819 - from then on he and that painter became friends and Alexis-François was the first engraver to whom the painter would turn.

-In Paris on 11 July 1820 Girard married Louise Marthelot (1784-1861) They had had a daughter named Stéphanie Louise on 25 September 1817 (i.e. before their marriage), but she was recognised by Girard and legitimated after the marriage.

-Around 1830 he abandoned the burin for the quicker technique of mezzotint.
-His 1832 standing folio portrait of Louis-Philippe I, his Joseph Récamier after Jean-Baptiste Paulin Guérin and his 1839 The Moor after a drawing by the English architect Christopher Wren are all representative of his technique in mezzotint.
-For it he ordered special tools from London, where English artists had long mastered the technique.
-He became an expert in the technique and was chosen by Paul Delaroche to engrave his paintings.
-Also around 1830 he trained Joseph Bouchardy in mezzotint, but the two men fell out.